ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/advanced_cli.md

 ### Network Device Session Timeout

-Too many **Command Timeout** errors during the Discovery process may indicate that **Network device session timeout** is too short and the session is closed before the response arrives.
+Too many **Command Timeout** errors during the Discovery process may indicate that **Network device session timeout** is too short, and the session is closed before the response arrives.
 It may be necessary to increase this timeout.

-### Maximum Number Of Parallel Sessions
+### Maximum Number of Parallel Sessions

 To prevent flooding your network with too many SSH/TELNET sessions set **Maximum number of parallel sessions**.
 This setting can be also